What Life Is Really Like Before and After Baby (in GIFS)

 There’s no denying that becoming a parent changes your lifestyle.
 Think: diaper runs instead of beer runs, late night soothing instead of canoodling, and going from a solid eight hours of sleep at a time, to well, half that, if you’re lucky.
 But for every tough adjustment, there are easy (and happy!) ones too: waking up early on Saturday mornings to a smiling infant, spending less time on screens and more on the floor for tummy time, and finally having an excuse to revisit the zoos and playgrounds of your childhood.
-Through it all, you’ll find ways to accommodate baby’s needs without losing track of your own, whether you order in dinner a few nights a week, or use Autotrader to help you find the right car for your growing family.
+Through it all, you’ll find ways to accommodate baby’s needs without losing track of your own, whether you order in dinner a few nights a week, or find the right new car for your growing family.
 Ahead, seven things that’ll likely change once baby’s in the picture—but in the best way possible.

 Child-Free Days: Nothing can get you out of bed before 9 a.m.